 Q: Where can I find out more information about Campus North and the Community Placement Process?

-A: Please refer to the Residence Hall Closures FAQ on the College Housing website for more information on the process.
+A: Please refer to the College Housing website for more information on the process.